 Covid-19 is a serious viral infection that causes fevers, respiratory complications and worse.
+You may also experience Covid 19 Hair Loss.
 Unfortunately, the virus has been linked to a number of on-going health issues, including hair loss.
 Some patients don't experience any symptoms at all while others may be plagued by the virus' effects for months or even years after their initial infections.

 Hair loss after Covid-19 can be a symptom, and in some cases, it's temporary.

-In some cases, hair loss after Covid-19 is a symptom of the virus.
+In some cases, hair loss after Covid 19 is a symptom of the virus.
 It's important to remember that this can be temporary or permanent.
-In other cases, it may be caused by stress and anxiety:
+In other cases, Covid 19 hair loss may be caused by stress and anxiety:

 - If a person is under significant psychological stress (such as in the case of losing a loved one), he or she could experience hair loss as a result of increased cortisol levels in their body.